WE are all human.

 Ye Sil Cha

-Simply seeking therapy can be a step forward.
-Your interest in counseling, no matter how great or little, speaks volumes.
+Simply seeking therapy can be a meaningful step forward.
+Your interest in counseling—whether it feels like a quiet curiosity or an urgent need—already speaks volumes about your courage.

 Ye Sil Cha, Psychotherapist